mikiec84/Office-Add-in-UX-Design-Patterns/README.md

 # Office Add-in UX Design Patterns

 This repository is a library of common UX design patterns for Office Add-ins.
 It represents a set of best practices for add-in interfaces.
 The patterns are built using Office UI Fabric components and styling.
 They complement Office experiences and follow add-in UX design principles.
-As you design your own Office Add-in, refer to the patterns, download the templates to quickly create your own mock-ups using Adobe Illustrator, or download the [code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code "code").
+As you design your own Office Add-in, refer to the design patterns list below.

+To download the entire set of code samples navigate to the following repo:  [Office-Add-in-UX-Design-Patterns-Code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code "Office-Add-in-UX-Design-Patterns-Code").

 ## Table of contents